HenrikSamuelsson/Programming-in-C/Exercises/Chapter_06/Chapter_06.md

 ```
 1 1 2 4 8 16 32 64 128 256
 ```
-A given value in the array is made up of the sum of all values before the given value except for the very first value that is always 1.
+The program is based around an array that holds ten integers.
+A given value in the array is made up of the sum of all values before the given value, except for the very first value that is set to 1.